jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) give the driver or owner of the vehicle a notice in a form approved by the Director by notice in the Gazette stating that the vehicle must be removed from the road and may not be driven on a road until—
-    (i) it has been inspected by a person authorised by the Director; and (ii) the person is satisfied that the vehicle is in a safe condition for driving on the road; and (iii) new evidence of vehicle inspection has been issued for the vehicle by a person authorised by the Director and is displayed on that vehicle.
+    (i) it has been inspected by a person authorised by the Director; and (ii) the person is satisfied that the vehicle is in a safe condition for driving on the road; and (iii) new evidence of vehicle inspection has been issued for the vehicle by a person authorised by the Director and is displayed on that vehicle or electronically available (if the regulations or rules allow).
 (3A) When issuing a notice under subsection (3), an enforcement officer may direct the driver or owner of the vehicle to comply with any applicable requirements with respect to the noise emitted by the vehicle's exhaust system if the enforcement officer believes on reasonable grounds that the vehicle does not comply with those requirements.
 (3B) If a vehicle is subject to a direction under subsection (1) or (3) on the grounds that the vehicle's exhaust system exceeds any prescribed noise or decibel limits, the vehicle's exhaust system must, before new evidence of vehicle inspection may be issued, be certified as complying with the relevant limits in accordance with any prescribed testing and certification procedure.
 (4) A notice under subsection (1) may include a condition to the effect that the vehicle may continue to be driven to reach a specified place for repair or may continue to be driven for a given time or under limitations as to speed or route or otherwise.